rkp8000/gcp_tensorflow_gpu_install_and_benchmarks/README.md

 >>> [x.name for x in local_device_protos if x.device_type == 'GPU']
 ```

-If you see your GPU listed, hooray.
+If you see your GPU listed (`['/device:GPU:0']`) hooray.
 If you see an empty list "[]", then the opposite of hooray.
 If the import hangs, close the interpreter/SSH session and try again.

 ## Train a simple network with the GPU